DanaMW/PowerShell-TuneUp/README.md

  or edit out the calls.**
 ```

-# BinMenu
+## BinMenu

 ```
-Bin Menu is a simple console based menu that reads in what exe's are in the base sub-folders and which *PS1's are in the base and lists them on a menu for you.
+Bin Menu is a simple console based menu that reads in what EXE's are in the base sub-folders and which *PS1's are in the base and lists them on a menu for you.
 Comes with a Settings Manager script that's deals with the BinMenu.json settings and Adds.
 You can add your own entries to the end of the program menu list if you want up to 100.